cristopher-namchee/weeksy/README.md

 ## Installation

-- [Click the following link](https://script.google.com/macros/library/d/1g_yKhlr3U1daL4nLT4FeB8pA-59dbaVNwaubOUNhyRU92JiW-CmYV0fo/12) to jump-start your project.
+- [Click the following link](https://script.google.com/macros/library/d/1g_yKhlr3U1daL4nLT4FeB8pA-59dbaVNwaubOUNhyRU92JiW-CmYV0fo/13) to jump-start your project.
 - After filling the prerequistes, execute the script `main` function **once** by pressing the `Run` button.
 Accept all possible required permissions.
+- Deploy your script instance as a `Library` using the `Deploy` button.

 ## Triggers

 Generally, you don't want to run this script manually.
-Instead, you want to trigger it wth time-based trigger (e.g: On Saturday at 3 PM).:
+Instead, you want to trigger it wth time-based trigger (e.g: On Saturday at 3 PM).
+Below is the example how you can set it:

 - In your Apps Script dashboard, navigate to the Trigger page
-- Add a new trigger, set it to [Time-Driven](https://medium.com/google-cloud/easily-managing-time-driven-triggers-using-google-apps-script-7fa48546b4e7), set it to any value you want
+- Add a new trigger, set it to [Time-Driven](https://medium.com/google-cloud/easily-managing-time-driven-triggers-using-google-apps-script-7fa48546b4e7), set it to any value you want.

-- Deploy your script instance as a library using the `Deploy` button
+## Customization

+### Labeling Repositories

+Due to limitations, users must label the repositories themselves in the `Repository` object.

+### Ignoring Calendar Events

+Some events (e.g: 'Lunch') can be ignored by filling the `IgnoredEvents` array with name of the event.

+## FAQ

+### Help my task isn't visible in the Accomplishment section!

+Ensure that the GitHub token you provide is able to access the company's repository.
+A common mistake here is creating the token under your ownership instead of `GDP-Admin`.

+### What if my Accomplishments aren't something that's logged in GitHub?

+Then, you need to fill the Accomplishment section yourself :)

+### Help my meeting isn't visible in Meeting section!

+Ensure that you've responded with `Yes` to the meeting.

 ## License